- Address: 1351 Yokoo, Ōita

 - Country: Japan

 - Capacity: 40,000

 - Main use: Football

 Extra stadium info – Resonac Dome Ōita

-Football club Ōita Trinita have been tenants of the stadium since 2001.
-The club was founded in 1994.
+Football club Ōita Trinita moved to the Resonac Dome Ōita 2001.
+The club was founded in 1994 under a different name.
 In 2003, they finished 14th place in their first-ever Japanese top-flight league season. Ōita Trinita drew an average home attendance of 21,000 in that domestic league season.
 In 2009, they were relegated to the second level of Japanese football for the first time in their history.
 In 2012, Ōita Trinita were promoted to the Japanese top-flight football league for the second time in their history.